Ashar121299/reading-notes/code-401-python/Class-02/README.md

 -------------                                 | -------------
 provides a clean and simple way to write code | has greater space requirements Some problems are inherently recursive        | codes are difficult to understand, hence extra care to be practiced
-                                              | computer may run out of memory if recursive call arent checked